-These dolls outsell Barbie in Nigeria – and so they should.
+These dolls outsell Barbie in Nigeria and so they should.
+The colourful Queens of Africa help young African girls embrace their heritage.

-When Lagos-based entrepreneur and philanthropist Taofick Okoya couldn’t find a doll that resembled his daughter, he decided to do something about it.
-Now, his colourful Queens Of Africa help young African girls embrace their heritage.
+When Lagos-based entrepreneur and philanthropist Taofick Okoya (pictured below) couldn’t find a doll that resembled his daughter, he decided to do something about it.

+Some dolls represent the different tribes of Africa.
 There is Nneka (Igbo), Azeehah (Hausa) and Wuraola (Yoruba).
 The Ibo Princess, Chinyere is from the rich dense rainforest of the east; the Hausa Princess Aisha hails from the ancient palaces and kingdom of the Northern part of the Nigeria; and from the cocoa growing rich sun-kissed waters and beaches of the Southwest comes Yoruba Princess Temilola.

-Atlasaction: Own a Queen of Africa.
+AtlasAction: Own a Queen of Africa.